RGomes98/FullStackDeveloperInternship/README.md

 ## Description

 This project is a part of the application process for the Full Stack Developer Internship position.
 The objective is to create a simple script to scrape Amazon product listings from the first page of search results for a given keyword.
-The project includes both backend and frontend components.
+The project includes both server and client components.

 ## Installation